yongxinlyu/yongxinlyu.github.io/_posts/2026-01-06-topic-modeling.md

 Once I decided to explore NLP more seriously, topic modelling quickly caught my attention.
 It promised a way to automatically discover structure in large collections of documents.
 For example, imagine being able to quickly group research papers into themes and get a high-level sense of emerging or “hot” topics in a field.
 That alone could save a huge amount of time.

 There is no shortage of information online.
-ChatGPT can generate plenty of code snippets and explanations, and I started exploring this space during the Christmas holiday.
+ChatGPT can generate plenty of code snippets and explanations, and I started exploring this space during the Christmas holiday, on the trains to our hiking destinations.

 However, like acquiring any new skills in this era of chatbots, I quickly ran into a problem: the information felt **fragmented**.